josdejong/tabular-json/src/content/pages/index.md

 And that's it.
 The complexity of the Tabular-JSON data format is equal to that of JSON plus CSV.

 The grammer of `Tabular-JSON` can be found in the folder [`./specification`](/specification), alongside the grammer of JSON for comparison.

+## Features

+- Human-readable (text based)
+- Simple (like JSON and CSV)
+- Unambiguous (no configuration needed like with CSV)
+- Rich nested data structures (like JSON)
+- Compact (like CSV, unlike JSON which is quite verbose)
+- Streaming (like CSV and NDJSON)
+- Easy to parse/stringify
+- Easy to edit manually
+- A superset of JSON
+- Beautifiable

 ## Data types